0x910/PackUTF8/README.md

-# PackUTF8
+# PackUTF8 module

-Pack UTF8 to datastore.
+Maked for packing string to datastore

 ## Example for usage